Gabrrpr/WD-Template-seatwork-2/readme.md

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
-- MultiPage Website/Single Page Website
-- Parallax transition
+- Keyframe Animation Transition.
-- Transactional
+- Button Animation

 ### Technology
 <!-- TODO: List of Technology Used -->